 What about taking my kids to the playground?

-We don’t recommend doing that.
+We don’t recommend doing that just yet, even if parks are opening up around you.
 The virus can live on steel playground equipment for up to 48 hours (longer on plastic), and we all know it’s not possible to sterilize a whole playground nor to keep our kids from touching their faces before their hands get washed.
 This is a tough one, we know, especially with younger children.
-Note that many local governments are closing playgrounds or asking people not to use them.
+Note that many local governments have closed playgrounds or are asking people not to use them.

 What about picnicking and camping?

-Can I just go escape to a small town somewhere near my favorite hiking spots?
+Can I just go escape to a small town somewhere near my favorite hiking and camping spots?

-Definitely not.
-It is not possible to practice social distancing if you travel.
-From public restrooms to gas stations to food and supply runs, you will be coming in constant, needless contact with surfaces that others have touched and will touch.
+Definitely not, not just for fun or to "escape".
+From public restrooms to gas stations to food and supply runs and hotel stays, you will be coming in constant, needless contact with surfaces that others have touched and will touch on your way there.
 And if you’re sick already and don’t yet know it, you’ll be spreading it far past your household.
-Besides, small towns cannot absorb and deal with an outbreak the way that larger population centers can -- you’d be negligently endangering their lives and their fragile economy -- and many of these towns might be under quarantine already.
+Most importantly, small towns cannot absorb and deal with an outbreak the way that larger population centers can -- you’d be negligently endangering their lives and their fragile economy.

-What about visiting National Parks, National Monuments, Wildlife Preserves, etc.?
+What about visiting National Parks, National Monuments, Wildlife Preserves, State Parks, trails, etc.?

-Be aware, across the country, popular sites have closed or have become crowded and overwhelmed with visitors, making social distancing impossible and stressing trails and other infrastructure -- in that case, stay away, even if the site is technically still open.
+Be aware, across the country, many popular sites are still closed or opening back up but have become crowded and overwhelmed with visitors, making social distancing impossible and stressing trails and other infrastructure -- in that case, stay away, even if the site is technically open.

-If they are open, not crowded, and within about 50 miles of your home (so that you don’t have to stop for gas, restroom breaks, supplies, etc.), then, yes, visiting such places for a day hike is fine as long as you practice strict social distancing and are following the guidelines of your local government and the federal land manager.
+If you live in a rural area, you might have abundant access to open space and trails, with few people around.
+In that case, if the park or trail you want to use is open, not crowded, and within a quick drive of your home (so that you stops are minimized), then, yes, visiting such places for a hike or camping is fine as long as you practice strict social distancing (see above) and are following the guidelines of your local government and the federal, state, or local land manager.
 However, right now, we can’t risk diverting emergency medical care to wilderness injuries, so we urge that you only take an easy day hike in the front country.